fernandomiron/projet-integration-2020/README.md

 ./scripts/runserver.sh
 ```

-If the server fails to start, it will be relaunched every 5 secondes by displaying an error message in the terminal.
+If the server fails to start, it will be relaunched every 5 seconds by displaying an error message in the terminal.
 Keep the server's log attached to the terminal to get the error messages.

 Press `Ctrl + C` to kill the server.